brittany-city/un_exploration/README.md

 32. Find the correlation between GDP per Capita and Internet Use for the year 2014.
 What is the meaning of this number?

-33. Using the statsmodels library, create an ordinary linear regression model with independent variable GDP per capita and dependent variable internet users percentage.
+33. Using the statsmodels library, create an ordinary linear regression model with independent variable GDP per capita and dependent variable internet users percentage for the year 2014.
 Be sure to include an intercept term.
 Print the model summary.
-What $R^2$ value do you get for this model?
+What R^2 value do you get for this model?
 What is the meaning of this number?

-34. Add a column to your dataset and calculate the logarithm of GDP per capita.
+34. Add a column to `gdp_and_internet_use_2014` and calculate the logarithm of GDP per capita.
 Find the correlation between the log of GDP per capita and internet users percentage.
 Run an ordinary linear regression with response variable internet users and explanatory variable the log of the GDP per capita, and view the model summary.
 What is the meaning of the coefficients you get?
 Which of the two models that you created appears to do a better job?

 35. Filter the original dataset down to just the United States for all available years.
 Calculate correlation between internet use and gdp per capita.
 Is this meaningful or useful?